 This page explains delta hedging using stocks or options, the difference between hedging by buying vs. selling options, and implications on hedging cost, gamma exposure, ongoing management and adjustments.

-The main benefit of delta as a portfolio management tool is that it is additive across individual options – calls and puts, different strikes and different times to expiration.
-Of course, all options must be for the same underlying.
+The main benefit of delta as a portfolio management tool is that it is additive across individual options ? calls and puts, different strikes and different expirations, as long as all the options are on the same underlying asset.

 You can easily calculate the total delta of your position by summing up the deltas of individual options.
 For example, you have the following portfolio of options:

 - Long 2 ITM calls with a delta of 0.70

 - Short 1 OTM call with a delta of 0.40

 - Long 1 OTM put with a delta of -0.30

 - 2 x 0.70 (2 contracts of long calls)